The Stig: Aftermath

 Immediately following the High Court's decision, Top Gear presenter James May commented, "Obviously I'm now going to have to take some legal action of my own, because I have been the Stig for the past seven years, and I don't know who this bloke is, who's mincing around in the High Court pretending it's him."
 He expounded on the pretence in a newspaper column the next day, describing his dual life as the Stig and "Captain Slow".

 Speculation about the future of the Stig character began immediately.
 On 3 September 2010, May told a radio show that the Stig would be "dealt with" in a similar manner to how the Black Stig was eliminated.
-On the same day, The Telegraph reported that the BBC would not be renewing Collins' contract and that Collins would be soliciting offers to star in his own programme.
+On the same day, The Telegraph reported that the BBC would not be renewing Collins's contract and that Collins would be soliciting offers to star in his own programme.
 (A month later, he joined the show Fifth Gear for its eighteenth series; he then became a co-presenter on the Polish programme Automaniak.)
 Clarkson advertised for a new driver in his 4 September newspaper column, noting the successful applicant must know that "no one, under any circumstances, should ever rat on their friends".
 In a 7 September interview, Clarkson said that Collins was "history as far as we are concerned.
 He's sacked."

 Bookmakers' favourites to become the new Stig included Anthony Davidson, Damon Hill, Russ Swift, Heikki Kovalainen, and an unspecified female driver.